To Spring Forth

-Drupal > Wordpress migration part II: The ultimate Wordpress menu manager
+Drupal > WordPress migration part II: The ultimate WordPress menu manager

-In my quest to convert CERF to Wordpress (see previous entry), I have run across the best menu manager I have ever seen.
+In my quest to convert CERF to WordPress (see previous entry), I have run across the best menu manager I have ever seen.

 The secondary navigation spec for CERF states that a few things must happen: